-(1) Disrupting or obstructing, or attempting to disrupt or obstruct, any lawful activity of the College, or violating H.B.
-141, as enacted by the 61st Texas

-- Legislature. - (2) Interfering with, or attempting to interfere with, the lawful exercise of freedom of speech, freedom of movement, freedom of peaceable assembly, or other rights of individuals or groups. - (3) Illegally possessing, using, selling, or being under the influence of dangerous drugs or narcotics, in useable quantity or not. - (4) Possessing, using, selling or being under the influence of alcoholic beverages.
+- (1) Disrupting or obstructing, or attempting to disrupt or obstruct, any lawful activity of the College, or violating H.B.
+141, as enacted by the 61st Texas Legislature. - (2) Interfering with, or attempting to interfere with, the lawful exercise of freedom of speech, freedom of movement, freedom of peaceable assembly, or other rights of individuals or groups. - (3) Illegally possessing, using, selling, or being under the influence of dangerous drugs or narcotics, in useable quantity or not. - (4) Possessing, using, selling or being under the influence of alcoholic beverages.
 Alcohol is strictly prohibited anywhere on campus.
-A student in violation is subject to a \$250 fine and will be required to participate in alcohol awareness class (at the student's expense) for the first offense, and subject to suspension for a second offense. - (5) Possessing or using firearms, weapons, or explosives on the College campus, unless authorized by the College.
-Note: Individuals with a valid concealed handgun license, including students enrolled at Clarendon College, may store a legal firearm or ammunition in their locked vehicle while parked on campus. - (6) Threatening by force or violence the overthrow of any legally constituted governmental body or system, or any local, state or federal law, or any rule, regulation or policy of the Board of Regents and administrative officials of the College. - (7) Engaging in any obscene, profane, reckless, tumultuous, destructive, or unlawful course of conduct. - (8) Hazing in all forms, as defined and prohibited in the Texas Penal Code,

-Articles 1152, 1153, 1154, and 1155.
-Hazing in all forms, as defined and prohibited in the Texas Penal Code, Articles 1152, 1153, 1154, and 1155 as well as Texas Education Code 37.152(a) 51.936(a).
+A student in violation is subject to a fine and will be required to participate in alcohol awareness class (at the student's expense) for the first offense, and subject to suspension for a second offense.

+- (5) Possessing or using firearms, weapons, or explosives on the College campus, unless authorized by the College.
+Note: Individuals with a valid concealed handgun license, including students enrolled at Clarendon College, may store a legal firearm or ammunition in their locked vehicle while parked on campus. - (6) Threatening by force or violence the overthrow of any legally constituted governmental body or system, or any local, state or federal law, or any rule, regulation or policy of the Board of Regents and administrative officials of the College. - (7) Engaging in any obscene, profane, reckless, tumultuous, destructive, or unlawful course of conduct. - (8) Hazing in all forms, as defined and prohibited in the Texas Penal Code, Articles 1152, 1153, 1154, and 1155 as well as Texas Education Code 37.152(a) 51.936(a). - (9) Academic cheating or plagiarism: willfully submitting false information with the intent to deceive: forgery, alteration, or misuse of college documents or records. - (10) Providing false information to a College official. - (11) Racial or sexual harassment. - (12) Misusing the College's computing and informational resources.

-- (9) Academic cheating or plagiarism: willfully submitting false information with the intent to deceive: forgery, alteration, or misuse of college documents or records. - (10) Providing false information to a College official. - (11) Racial or sexual harassment. - (12) Misusing the College's computing and informational resources. - (13) Malfeasance in an elective or appointive student office of any college endeavor. - (14) Refusing or failing to comply with a lawful order of any college or public official acting in the performance of duties in the administration and enforcement of these policies. - (15) Arson or attempted arson.
+- (13) Malfeasance in an elective or appointive student office of any college endeavor. - (14) Refusing or failing to comply with a lawful order of any college or public official acting in the performance of duties in the administration and enforcement of these policies. - (15) Arson or attempted arson.

-The Vice President of Student Services, or a designated representative, shall be responsible for implementing and enforcing this policy.
+The Dean of Student Affairs, or a designated representative, shall be responsible for implementing and enforcing this policy.